 Figure 14: Post recruit abundance index (scallops \geq 95 mm).
 Calculated based on length-based data where post recruits were categorised as scallops 95 mm or above at the time of the spring survey (generally April) which would typically be considered too small to grow into the fishery by 31st May (i.e. final day of the current season).
 The index is displayed using calculation of both the Geometric mean (solid line) for general stock trends and the Arithmetic mean (dashed line) for spatially specific cyclical recruitment events.
-The data is sourced from the April scallop survey using data from queen scallop dredges only.
+The data is sourced from the April scallop survey using data from queen scallop dredges only and utilises data from the 10 historical stations listed in the report.